Refresh

 Fourth, if you are a solo or a small-firm lawyer, make sure that you understand the requirements of Rule of Professional Conduct 1.15 when it comes to record keeping, IOLTA management, fee agreements, and that poorly understood hobgoblin—the three-way reconciliation.
 Whatever size firm you are in, don’t think you can simply delegate your responsibility to keep your client’s funds safe.
 Many a firm has trusted many a bookkeeper with bad results.
 If you or your firm are holding client funds, make sure that you review the reconciliation monthly, and look at original documents.
 The rules require it.
 For information about flat fees, nonrefundable fees and when you can deposit them in your operating account, be sure to read the recent Pennsylvania and Philadelphia Bar Association Joint Formal Ethics Opinion, 2022-300, “Ethical Considerations In The Handling Of Flat, Earned Upon Receipt And Non-Refundable Fees.”

 Fifth, resolve to give your garden a good weeding or if you prefer a food metaphor—clean out the pantry!
 Go through your client list and see what matters have concluded over the past year.
 Consider three issues: file and document retention, leftover retainers and termination letters.
 Reach out to the client to discuss these issues.
 If you have retainers to return, consider a wire rather than a check, to avoid the new “check-washing” schemes.
 If you do wire, confirm the wiring instructions over the phone and by email.
-To find a good sample termination letter, and a host of other free, helpful documents, go to the CNA Lawyer’s Toolkit.
+To find a good sample termination letter, and a host of other free, helpful documents, go to the CNA Resource Library.

 Sixth, while you’re cleaning out the pantry of items that you’re finished with, check out that item on the back shelf that you never should have purchased and are now ignoring.
 Yes—I am talking about the client you regret ever signing up.
 That’s the file you move from point A to point B on your desk, but never pick up.
 We have all been there.
 Pick up the file.
 Decide if you can withdraw from the representation without harming the client’s interests.
 See if you can find a suitable referral source for the client.
 Be sure to read Rule of Professional Conduct 1.16 which describes mandatory and permissive termination of representation and provides guidance on how to get there.